-The group would push those same themes to an extreme on Black Celebration.
+The group pushed those same themes to an extreme on Black Celebration.
 Recorded in a brutal four-month slog in Berlin and London, the tense and claustrophobic nature of the sessions was felt in the album's dense and dramatic sound.
-The album would be preceded by first single, "Stripped," in February 1986.
+The album was preceded by first single, "Stripped," in February 1986.
 The bleak, ominous track featuring a sample of singer Dave Gahan's Porsche went top 15 in the UK, and solidified the band's sleek and leather-clad image with a violent music video.

-Martin Gore would take the microphone for the album's second single, "Question of Lust."
-The sweeping BDSM ballad would become another fan favorite, and even hit the top 10 in Germany.
+Martin Gore took the microphone for the album's second single, "Question of Lust."
+The sweeping BDSM ballad became another fan favorite, and even hit the top 10 in Germany.

-The single version of "Question of Lust" would arrive with a non-LP B-side: menacing instrumental, "Christmas Island."
+The single version of "Question of Lust" arrived with a non-LP B-side: menacing instrumental, "Christmas Island."

-The next single from Black Celebration would be another question: "A Question of Time" would be the musically upbeat follow-up with somber lyrics about the loss of innocence.
+The next single from Black Celebration was another question: "A Question of Time" was the musically upbeat follow-up with somber lyrics about the loss of innocence.
 The music video found Depeche Mode working with photographer Anton Corbijn, marking the start of a long-running artistic relationship.

-It was the B-side to "Stripped," the emotive "But Not Tonight," that would come back around and serve as the final Black Celebration singe, but only in America.
-The track would serve as the theme song of 1986 coming-of-age movie, Modern Girls, starring Virginia Madsen and Daphne Zuniga.
+It was the B-side to "Stripped," the emotive "But Not Tonight," that came back around as the final Black Celebration singe, but only in America.
+The track was as the theme song of 1986 coming-of-age movie, Modern Girls, starring Virginia Madsen and Daphne Zuniga.
 The movie's tagline: "Cool people have feelings too."